aroberge/avantpy/docs/html/_sources/tracebacks_upper.rst.txt

     -->3: a = 1 if True NOBREAK 3
        4:

-    The AvantPy 'NOBREAK' keyword can be used instead of ELSE (Python: else) only when it begins a new statement in FOR/WHILE loops.
+    The AvantPy 'NOBREAK' keyword can be used instead of 'ELSE' (Python: else) only when it begins a new statement in 'FOR/WHILE' loops (Python: for/while).

 NobreakSyntaxError